 I have superpowers, Erik concluded with considerable shock.

-He was still reeling over his discovery when Susan grabbed his arm and Sam flanked his other side.
+He was still reeling from his discovery when Susan grabbed his arm and Sam flanked his other side.

 “Where are we going?”
 Erik sputtered as Susan urged him forward.